 Thus for any given $n$ we can cover the set $f([0,1]\setminus C^*)$ using $[f(a_{n,i}),f(a_{n,i})+\inv{2^{n+i}}]$ for all $i\in\N$.
 Hence for any $d>0$ we have Thus, we obtained $\dim f([0,1]\setminus C^*) = 0$.
 Note that the set of slopes of the tangent lines in $E$ is $f([0,1]\setminus C^*)$.
 Therefore, by Lemma~\ref{lslope}, the Hausdorff dimension of the union of the set of tangent lines is $1$.
 The union of the set of non-tangent lines, being $C^*\times \R$, also has dimension $1$ since $\dim C^*=0$, so we can conclude that $\dim (\bigcup E) = 1$. \end{proof} The following results show that the constructed function in Theorem~\ref{TCantc} cannot be very smooth.

-\begin{theorem} Let $f$ be a differentiable real valued Lipschitz function on an interval $I$ with a derivative which maps sets of full Lebesgue measure in $I$ to sets of Hausdorff dimension one.
-Then the union of any set of lines which covers the graph of $f$ has Hausdorff dimension $2$. \end{theorem} \begin{proof} Let $T$ be the set of $x$-coordinates of the points on the graph of $f$ covered by tangent lines.
+\begin{theorem} Let $F$ be a differentiable real-valued Lipschitz function on $I=[0,1]$ with a derivative which maps sets of full Lebesgue outer measure in $I$ to sets of Hausdorff dimension one.
+Then the union of any set of lines which covers the graph of $F$ has Hausdorff dimension $2$. \end{theorem} \begin{proof} Let $T$ be the set of $x$-coordinates of the points on the graph of $F$ covered by tangent lines.
 Let $U$ be the set of $x$-coordinates of the points covered by only non-tangent lines.
 There are two cases.

-Case 1: Suppose $U$ has Lebesgue measure zero, so $T$ has full Lebesgue measure in $I$.
+Case 1: Suppose $T$ has full Lebesgue outer measure in $I$.
 Let $M$ be the set of slopes of the tangent lines at the points of $T$.
-By definition, we have that $M$ is $f'(T)$.
-Since $f'$ maps sets of full measure to sets of Hausdorff dimension $1$, the set of slopes of the lines has Hausdorff dimension $1$.
+By definition, we have that $M$ is $F'(T)$.
+Since $F'$ maps sets of full outer measure to sets of Hausdorff dimension $1$, the set of slopes of the lines has Hausdorff dimension $1$.
 By Lemma~\ref{MR}, we thus have that the union of lines has Hausdorff dimension two.

-Case $2$: Suppose $U$ has positive outer measure.
-Let $A = \graph f\!\restriction_{U}$.
-Because $\dim U=1$, the set $A$ must have Hausdorff dimension at least one.
+Case $2$: Suppose that $T$ does not have full outer measure in $I$.
+Then $U$ contains a Borel set $U'$ with positive Lebesgue measure.
+Let $A = \graph F\!\restriction_{U'}$.
+Then $A$ has positive $1$-dimensional Hausdorff measure.
 Since $A$ is a subset of the graph of a Lipschitz function, its Hausdorff dimension clearly cannot exceed 1, so we have $\dim A=1$.
 In this case, Theorem~\ref{t:venieri} tells us that the Hausdorff dimension of the union of the set of lines is $(2+2)/2 = 2$. \end{proof}